Observations in TNG: "Datalore"

 A better look at the Chinese label.

 The Enterprise leaves the Omicron Theta system.
-Another look at the rebuilt planet.
+Another look at the rebuilt planet in TNG-R.

 Two rolling side tables with four glass jars make their first appearance in this episode.
 In "Datalore" the glass jars contain various pieces of Lore.
 When the jars on the table appear in sickbay in later episodes, they usually contain blue and pink liquids.